-In-app purchases revenues from both iOS and Android apps was projected to “almost double the amount generated in 2019” in 2020 which is keeping with the trend of increased consumer spend and a booming mobile app economy.
+In-app purchase revenues from both iOS and Android apps were projected to “almost double the amount generated in 2019” in 2020 which is in keeping with the trend of increased consumer spending and a booming mobile app economy.

 Gaming apps are typically a good fit for this model because they often require the purchase of additional features and content.

 To position get the best of this monetisation strategy:

 - Make sure your offer is very tempting that users would find irresistible.

 - Include a range of in-app purchase prices and features to meet the needs of all types of customers, from novices to experts.